 Cozumel is an island in Southeastern Mexico.
 It belongs to Quintana Roo and is one of the ten municipalities of the said state.

 Cozumel is located in the northwestern part of the Caribbean, near the Yucatan Channel and surrounded by the Caribbean Sea.
 It lies 16 kilometers or 10 miles off the Yucatan Peninsula.

 When is the best time to travel to Isla Cozumel?

 The best time to visit Cozumel is around March to June, with April being arguably the best month to visit.

 During this time, the weather is at its best.
 The hurricane season has ended, and the temperatures are comfortably warm.

 Also, turtles are starting their nesting season around this time – an occurrence you definitely should check out.

 Around the end of April, if you time your visit then, you can join the well-loved event called the El Cedral Festival.

-If you can, stay away from the months of June to November – the hurricane season!
+If you can, stay away from June to November – the hurricane season!

 The best time to dive in Cozumel is during winter as it’s eagle ray season and the weather is cooler.
 April is a really nice time to visit Cozumel; however, the currents can be a little weird for diving.

 How to get to Cozumel, Mexico

 One option to travel to Cozumel Island is via the Cozumel International Airport (CZM.)
 Some of the major airlines that fly to Cozumel include American, Delta, and United.

 If you are coming via cruise, there are three piers where ships are moored, all of which are located in San Miguel de Cozumel: the Puerta Maya Pier, the Punta Langosta Pier, and the International Pier.

 Punta Langosta is most preferred by those who would like to conveniently arrive near many of the town’s tourist spots.